torodean/MIA/scripts/README.md

 ### `updateRelease.sh`
 Handles updating release-related files and artifacts.

+### `CARA`
+This is the CARA project used for changelog generation.
+This is included as a submodule so that the latest version of the file(s) can be used.

 ---

 These scripts streamline the development and deployment workflow, reducing manual effort and ensuring repeatability.